-The first year of the Interior Design course is structured around a series of design studio projects, which will allow you to explore and experiment with the fundamental elements of the interior design process such as: methods for analysing a site, learning from precedents, developing a project programme, acquiring a design vocabulary, and experimenting with methods for prototyping ideas.
-You will be expected to start to use your creative thinking skills, learn to reflect on your work and start to express your ideas visually and verbally through periods of experimentation and testing.

-You will investigate the notions of domestic/private through a first design proposal that you will develop in the first term of you studies.
-This is followed by a more complex spatial design proposal in a given site, which addresses the notion of public/community as well as looking at materiality and construction in term 2.
+In the first design studio module Design: Spatial Investigations you will explore and experiment with the fundamental elements of the interior design process such as; methods for analysing a site, learning from precedents, developing a project programme, acquiring a design vocabulary, and experimenting with methods for prototyping ideas.
+You will investigate the notions of domestic/private through a first design proposal that you will develop in the first term of your studies.
+In Design: Inhabitation in term 2 you will build on these skills to develop a more complex spatial proposal in a given site, which addresses the notion of public/community as well as looking at materiality and construction.
 Where possible, you will be working with live clients and briefs.